QualityConsultancyGroup/jardep/README.md

     -used           report used
     -notfound       report notfound
     @config.txt     use options file
+    -v              verbose output

 In the options file, every option needs to be on a separate line.
-Per example:
+For example:

     -x
     org.